 Most people don’t get much further than this.
-Life intervenes and they drift away.
+Life intervenes, and they drift away.
 Even for the persistent, there’s no guarantee they will find the services they need.

-When Judith Rényi took the helm as the Commission’s executive director, she noticed adult learners kept returning to her office looking for referrals.
-Though the Commission’s staff knew where the strongest programs in the city were located, there was no system in place that could track whether the individual had followed up, nor a way of knowing the availability of class seats.
-“Basically, we were sending people out into a black hole,” Rényi said.
-As a result, she and her staff created myPLACE, a system to better match students’ needs with available courses, almost like a city-wide college registrar.
-In addition to assessing and assigning the student, myPLACE staff lead students through an Introduction to Adult Learning and Careers course.
+When Judith Rényi took the helm as OAE Executive Director, she noticed adult learners kept returning to her office looking for referrals.
+Though the staff knew where the strongest programs in the city were, no system tracked whether the individual had followed up, and there was no way of knowing the availability of class seats.

+The OAE builds more than just student and class enrollment tracking into myPLACE.
+They also build in supports for successful completion of students’ learning goals.
+In addition to assessing and assigning the student, myPLACE staff lead students through an “Introduction to Adult Learning and Careers” course.

+At a myPLACE Campus, Latanya was discovering an interest in the medical field she didn’t know she had.
 “I knew I wanted to help people, but I didn’t know what I could do with that,” she said.

-Unlike some states, Pennsylvania does not have a centralized system of adult education.
+Pennsylvania does not have a centralized system of adult education.
 Instead, adult ed is primarily offered through community-based organizations (CBOs).

 Because these organizations are often underfunded, they have to offer multi-level GED classes, which means a student working at an eighth-grade level is sitting next to someone who can only read at a fourth-grade level.